tumblbug/gatsby-source-workable/README.md

 ## Usage

 To use this source you need to supply a Workable API key and your Workable subdomain.
 You can create a Workable API key by logging into Workable and going to `Integrations > Access Token`.
-Your subdomain will be the subdomain `.workable.com` in your browser.
+You can see your subdomain by logging into Workable and checking the URL, e.g. `mycompany.workable.com`.

 Next, edit `gatsby-config.js` to use the plugin:
 ```